pres220/top-100-german-verbs/README.md

 # Top 100 German Verbs

 A simple Django web app inspired by websites such as [Verbix](https://www.verbix.com/languages/german.html) and [Reverso](http://conjugator.reverso.net/conjugation-german.html) that displays conjugation tables for the 100 most frequently used German verbs.
+Click any link or use the search bar to view any verb's conjugation pattern.

 ## Preview
 The web app is deployed at the following Heroku site: